StevensDeptECE/DovKrugerCourses/selfassess.md

 1. The following code should compute the sum 1 + 3 + ... + 51 but it is wrong.
 Fix the loop so it works, then rewrite it without an if statement so it is faster.

-You should not have to ask if it is correct.
+You should not have to ask if your answer is correct.
 You can test with a smaller number if necessary.
 For example:
 1+3+5 = 9, so you can test with 5 instead of 51.

   ```c